Writing Center Fellows

 Application Process

-We strongly encourage all applicants to use the Writing Center before applying to become a Fellow.
+Even if you have prior experience in tutoring or writing support, we strongly encourage all applicants to make and attend at least one Writing Center appointment before applying to become a Fellow.

 A completed application consists of the following: